nekrasovp/nekrasovp.github.io/content/pages/About.md

 ##About me

-I am a business process manager and programmer.
+I am a business insider and programmer.

 I am a casual author of this blog and a half decent fisherman and snowboarder.
 I started my way in programming in 2000, when I was at university, but a few years later, I decided that I should study business processes on